 - Payment of Damages.
 Charges will be assessed against a given student or students for the amount necessary to repair damage caused by student or students' behavior.

 Factual findings of the Disciplinary Committee shall be deemed correct and shall not be subject to appeal.
 Nor shall disciplinary actions imposed by the Disciplinary Committee be subject to appeal, except upon a written demonstration to the President of the College that the Committee: (1) was not formed in accordance with the above-described selection process described in the Hearing Procedures section of the Student Handbook, or (2) acted blatantly contrary to the provisions for disciplinary action in terms of the type and/or severity of punishment imposed.
 In any case where the President determines that either of the two foregoing conditions was present, the President shall have the discretion of either affirming the disciplinary action, reversing the action, or dismissing in part and affirming in part the subject disciplinary action.
-If the student chooses to appeal the decision of the Disciplinary Committee for one of the two reasons stated above, a written statement of appeal would have to be submitted to the President’s office within thirty (30) days after the student is first made aware of the Committee’s decision.
+If the student chooses to appeal the decision of the Disciplinary Committee for one of the two reasons stated above, a written statement of appeal must be submitted to the President’s office within thirty (30) business days after the student is first made aware of the Committee’s decision.

 A disciplinary suspension or expulsion shall not result in a notation on a student's permanent record.
 A notice that a student is currently on suspension or expulsion and ineligible to return to the College until a certain date shall be attached to the student's file.
 In the event that the student becomes eligible to re-enroll, the notice shall be removed.